 Boosted by the vital role of technology during the pandemic, UF has continued growing its virtual exchange outreach and training initiatives during the last year.
 Using virtual exchange enables educational programs to connect students around the world from different backgrounds for sustained interaction and collaboration.

-At UF, this innovating teaching and learning method has already been implemented by faculty in multiple colleges and is supported by the UFIC Office of Global Learning (OGL) as a method of internationalizing the curriculum.
-The OGL offers a six-week VE training for faculty, which guides participants through the process of developing a VE project and familiarizes them with resources at UF for further support.
+At UF, this innovating teaching and learning method has already been implemented by faculty in multiple colleges and is led by the UFIC Office of Global Learning (OGL) as a method of internationalizing the curriculum.
+The OGL offers a five-week VE training for faculty, which guides participants through the process of developing a VE project and familiarizes them with resources at UF for further support.

 The state colleges training was made possible through USDOE Title VI funding and a collaborative effort with the Florida Consortium for International Education (FCIE) and Unicollaboration, a non-profit professional association dedicated to increasing awareness and the practice of VE.